thereviewindex/monochrome-old/_site/README.md

 ### Colors

 The basic colors are set into the ``base.scss`` file:
-- $main-color: used for the menu, title, link and footer
 - $background-color: used for background and links in the navigation menu
 - $text-color: used for text and title in posts and pages
+- $text-light-color: used for text lighter than text-color
+- $text-dark-color: used for text darker than text-color

 To customize the colors, just set the values in HEX, RGB (or RGBa) or any other format accepted by CSS.